OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 These are those who served with their sons:
 From the sons of the Kohathites:

-> Heman the singer, the son of Joel, the son of Samuel,
+> Heman the singer, whose father was Joel, whose father was Samuel,

 ## 1 Chronicles 6:34

-> the son of Elkanah, the son of Jeroham, the son of Eliel, the son of Toah,
+> whose father was Elkanah, whose father was Jeroham, whose father was Eliel, whose father was Toah,

 ## 1 Chronicles 6:35

-> the son of Zuph, the son of Elkanah, the son of Mahath, the son of Amasai,
+> whose father was Zuph, whose father was Elkanah, whose father was Mahath, whose father was Amasai,

 ## 1 Chronicles 6:36

-> the son of Elkanah, the son of Joel, the son of Azariah, the son of Zephaniah,
+> whose father was Elkanah, whose father was Joel, whose father was Azariah, whose father was Zephaniah,

 ## 1 Chronicles 6:37

-> the son of Tahath, the son of Assir, the son of Ebiasaph, the son of Korah,
+> whose father was Tahath, whose father was Assir, whose father was Ebiasaph, whose father was Korah,

 ## 1 Chronicles 6:38

-> the son of Izhar, the son of Kohath, the son of Levi, the son of Israel.
+> whose father was Izhar, whose father was Kohath, whose father was Levi, whose father was Israel.

 ---